OdeToCode/Katas/Refactoring/Java/README.md

 !!How To Start!!

-  1. Open the solution file.

-  2. Run the tests to make sure everything is in working order.
+  1. Run the tests with `mvn test` to make sure everything works.
-        Note: you'll need to use an jUnit 4 test runner.

-  3. Start refactoring!
+  2. Start refactoring!

-The primary goal is to refactor the code in Algorithm\Finder.cs – as it stands the code is incomprehensible.
+The primary goal is to refactor the code in `algorithm/Finder.java` – as it stands the code is incomprehensible.

 !!Tips!!